 Silicone spatulas – They resist heat, sure.
 But they have no bend and so are incapable of performing their primary function, scraping the bowls.
 Skip the silicone, give me the old-time Rubbermaid spatulas.
 DUD.

-Silicone oven mitts – Again, these fat gloves have no give and thus are dangerous for grasping hot pots and pans.
+Silicone oven mitts – Again, these fat gloves have no give and thus are not only clumsy but outright dangerous for grasping hot pots and pans.
 DUD.

 Silicone trivets – Okay, these work fine but so do a dozen other products that are more attractive.
 DUD.

 Silicone baking mats – These are expensive and you still need a cookie sheet below.
-But I do love the Roul'Pat for making pie crust and at least a silicone baking mat is reusable which parchment is not.
+But I do love the Silpat silicone baking mat (My Disclosure Promise) for making pie crust and at least a silicone baking mat is reusable which parchment is not.
 SEMI-DUD.

 Silicone pastry brushes – Yay, finally a winner!
 Throw away the brushes that leave bristles behind when brushing hot crusts with butter, marinating meat.
 Plus – they clean beautifully in the dishwasher so there’s no question about cross-contamination between meat and other foods.
 HIT!

-My latest favorites are silicone muffin and cupcake liners, used to bake the Irish Soda Bread Muffins.
+Silicone muffin and cupcake liners – My most recent favorite, used to bake the Irish Soda Bread Muffins.
 There’s no need to butter them, saving a step and calories.
 Better still, perfect muffins and cupcakes turn out of the liners every time.
 Mine came in green, orange and red from the grocery store but here's an online source.
 HIT!

 IRISH SODA BREAD MUFFINS